10 – Don’t Cry Wolf

 This track and the B side “Sick of being Sick” were recorded with American producer Shel Talmy who was mainly known for his work with The Kinks and The Who, which in a way saw the band breaking away from the traditional punk ethos.
 The song was re-recorded for the band’s second album Music for Pleasure with the shortened title “Stretcher Case.”

-Although Nirvana’s “Come as you Are,” is often said to be ripped off from Killing Joke’s “Eighties,” it would seem that both songs based their riff rather heavily from this track from 1982’s Strawberries.
+Although Nirvana’s “Come as You Are,” is often said to be ripped off from Killing Joke’s “Eighties,” it would seem that both songs based their riff rather heavily on this track from 1982’s Strawberries.
 It actually sounds more like the Nirvana song than the Killing Joke track as the riff is played in the same slow and brooding way whereas “Eighties” is played faster and more aggressively.
-This number see’s the band moving away from punk into a more alternative direction.
+This number sees the band moving away from punk into a more alternative direction.

-During this time, the band were enjoying a more mainstream following due to the success of Sensible’s solo career.
+During this time, the band was enjoying a more mainstream following due to the success of Sensible’s solo career.
 Although the album was well received for the band daring to go in a different direction, it was a time of turmoil for the band personally.
-Also, many fans of the band’s earlier more punk material did not like this new approach that The Damned were taking.
+Also, many fans of the band’s earlier more punk material did not like this new approach that The Damned was taking.

-From Machine Gun Etiquette, this marked the start of the band’s days as successful charting band, reaching number 20 and it was the track that saw them make their debut performance on Top of The Pops.
+From Machine Gun Etiquette, this marked the start of the band’s days as a successful charting band, reaching number 20 and it was the track that saw them make their debut performance on Top of The Pops.
 It also received much radio play and is a very catchy number which the sound being considerably less raw than their early material.
-The song is not really a “love song” as such and seems to mocking the idea that writing a love song is done to get more commercial success, which ironically the band did.
+The song is not really a “love song” as such and seems to mock the idea that writing a love song is done to get more commercial success, which ironically the band did.

 # 2 – Neat Neat Neat